 This is what I think – there was no natural cure for leprosy but we have a God who can work miracles.
 He is able to heal any disease on this earth.

 I also believe that this ritual was put in place so that when Jesus came the people would know exactly what to do.

 Even the ritual included grace: the healed leper was anointed in a similar manner to the priests.
 The oil symbolizing the Holy Spirit and the blood symbolizing the new life were to be placed on the right ear, right thumb and right big toe of the healed man.

-Jehovah-Rapha, we thank you for caring about our health.
-We are grateful that you have shown us that you are a God who heals.
-Heal today.
+Jehovah-Rapha, we thank You for caring about our health.
+We are grateful that You have shown us that You are a God who heals.
+Heal us today.
 In Jesus’ name.
 Amen.